hypi-universe/docs/content/userdefinedfunctions.md

 </TabItem>
 </Tabs>

-###   groovyUntrash
+###   untrash

-`groovyUntrash` function can be used to put unwanted data in a trash.
+Below user defined function (`groovyUntrash`)  can be used to put unwanted data in a trash.
 Its behaviour is the same as the [untrash](deletedata.md#untrash) function from CRUD APIs.
-Here is the schema.
+You may use different name for `groovyUntrash`

 ```
 type Mutation {
 groovyUntrash( type: HypiMutationType! arcql: String! ): Int!